SomeTroglodyte/Scratchpad/Unciv-notes/Working in the IDE and Contributing.md

 Now your local master branch is up to date, but the online copy "origin/master" is not yet, as you can see by the position of its purple tag.

 * Do a push from your local master to the online master: `VCS->Git->Push` or `Ctrl-Shift-K`, make sure you're pushing `master→origin:master` and go.
-Note this is different from the pushes you to to prepare a PR - this is master to master, those are specific branch to online copy of specific branch.
+Note this is different from the pushes you do to prepare a PR - this is master to master, those are specific branch to online copy of specific branch.
 Note how your little purple tag symbol has moved.

 I did an explicit check on the online fork at this point.
 Pushing your own contributions will pop a yellow background menu offering to create a PR as soon as you browse to your fork, but this updated-local-master -> online master push did not.
 Which is as it should be.